gitlabhq/gitlab-runner/docs/install/osx.md

 ## Using codesign with the GitLab Runner Service

-Assuming Homebrew was used to install `gitlab-runner` on macOS, if your build calls `codesign`, you may need to set `<key>SessionCreate</key><true/>` so that you have access to the user keychains.
-In the following example we run the builds as the user `gitlab` and want access to the signing certificates installed by that user for codesigning.
+If you installed `gitlab-runner` on macOS with homebrew and your build calls `codesign`, you may need to set `<key>SessionCreate</key><true/>` to have access to the user keychains.
+In the following example we run the builds as the `gitlab` user and want access to the signing certificates installed by that user for codesigning:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>